-All survivor benefits combined must not exceed 100% of the total permanent disability pension the deceased received or was entitled to receive.
+The maximum combined survivor pension is 100% of the total permanent disability pension the deceased received or was entitled to receive.

-The pension is paid quarterly.
+The survivor pensions are paid quarterly.

-Pensions are payable abroad under reciprocal agreement.
+The survivor pensions are payable abroad under reciprocal agreement.

 Eligible survivors may receive survivor benefits under the old-age, disability, and survivors program.
 The total amount received is calculated using 100% of the work injury survivor pension plus the portion of the nonwork injury survivor pension that exceeds this amount.

-Funeral grant: A lump sum of 30 days of the deceased's average earnings in the three months before the disability began is paid.
+Funeral grant: A lump sum of 30 times the deceased's average daily earnings in the three months before the disability began is paid.